Financial Policies» email this

 For the purpose of determining the amount you owe for the time you attended, you shall be deemed to have withdrawn from the course when any of the following occurs:

-c.
-You fail to attend classes for 3 consecutive weeks.
-In this case, the date of withdrawal shall be deemed to be the last date of recorded attendance.
+3. You fail to attend classes for 3 consecutive weeks.
+In this case, the date of determination shall be deemed to be the last date of recorded attendance.